swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 #### 2.2.3.
 Claim object classes

 ##### 2.2.3.1.
 The SigValAssertion object
-The sva_claims ClaimsObject contains the following values:
+The SigValAssertion claims object holds all custom claims of the SVA token JWT and contains the following values:

 Name | Data Type | Value | Presence
 --- | --- | --- | ---